avimehenwal/fan-gallery/content/sitcom/movies.md

 * If I am staying with you, I am going to help you.
 I dont want to be just a burden
 * I am glad I pushed myself, I know myself a little bit better now.

+## Only Yesterday

+* The other day me and my sisters were reminiscing
+* The king of fruits
+* Everythign was so vivid in my mind

 <Rating :values="['50', '60', '100', '100', '100']" />